-Perform the following steps: Setting up the VLAN ☐ Open the Switching > VLAN > Configuration dialog. ☐ Click the ## button.
-The dialog displays the Create window. ☐ In the VLAN ID field, specify the value 2. \Box Click the Ok button. ☐ For the VLAN, specify the name VLAN2: Double-click in the Name column and specify the name.
-For VLAN 1, in the Name column, change the value Default to VLAN1. ☐ Repeat the previous steps to add VLAN 3 with the name VLAN3.
-To change to the Privileged EXEC mode. enable vlan database To change to the VLAN configuration mode. vlan add 2 To add VLAN 2. name 2 VLAN2 To assign the name 2 to the VLAN VLAN2. vlan add 3 To add VLAN 3. name 3 VLAN3 To assign the name 3 to the VLAN VLAN3. name 1 VLAN1 To assign the name 1 to the VLAN VLAN1. exit To change to the Privileged EXEC mode. show vlan brief To display the current VLAN configuration.
+Perform the following steps: ☐ Setting up the VLAN ☐ Open the Switching > VLAN > Configuration dialog. □ Click the \ button.
+The dialog displays the Create window. ☐ In the VLAN ID field, specify the value 2. ☐ Click the Ok button. ☐ For the VLAN, specify the name VLAN2: Double-click in the Name column and specify the name.
+For VLAN 1, in the Name column, change the value Default to VLAN1. □ Repeat the previous steps to add VLAN 3 with the name VLAN3.

+enable To change to the Privileged EXEC mode.

+vlan database To change to the VLAN configuration mode.

+vlan add 2 To add VLAN 2.

+name 2 VLAN2 To assign the name 2 to the VLAN VLAN2.

+vlan add 3 To add VLAN 3.

+name 3 VLAN3 To assign the name 3 to the VLAN VLAN3.

+name 1 VLAN1 To assign the name 1 to the VLAN VLAN1.

+exit To change to the Privileged EXEC mode.

+show vlan brief To display the current VLAN configuration.

 Max.
+VLAN ID 256

-VLAN ID......
-4042 Max. supported VLANs......
-256 Number of currently configured VLANs......
-3 vlan unaware mode..... disabled VLAN ID VLAN Name VLAN Type VLAN Creation Time default 0 days, 00:00:05 1 VLAN1 2 VLAN2 static 0 days, 02:44:29 3 VLAN3 static 0 days, 02:52:26 Setting up the ports ☐ Open the Switching > VLAN > Configuration dialog. ☐ To assign the port to a VLAN, specify the desired value in the corresponding column.
-Possible values: ▼ T = The port is a member of the VLAN.
-The port transmits tagged data packets. ▶ U = The port is a member of the VLAN.
+Number of currently configured VLANs

+VLAN Type VLAN Creation Time

+1 VLAN1 default 0 days, 00:00:05

+2 VLAN2 static 0 days, 02:44:29

+3 VLAN3 static 0 days, 02:52:26

+☐ Setting up the ports

+Open the Switching > VLAN > Configuration dialog.
+To assign the port to a VLAN, specify the desired value in the corresponding column.
+Possible values: The port is a member of the VLAN.
+The port transmits tagged data packets. ▶ U The port is a member of the VLAN.
 The port transmits untagged data packets.
-F = The port is not a member of the VLAN.
-Changes using the GVRP function are disabled. - = The port is not a member of this VLAN.
+F The port is not a member of the VLAN.
+Changes using the GVRP function are disabled.
+The port is not a member of the VLAN.
 Changes using the GVRP function are allowed.
-Because end devices usually interpret untagged data packets, you specify the value U. ☐ Apply the settings temporarily.
-To do this, click the ✓ button. ☐ Open the Switching > VLAN > Port dialog.
+Because end devices usually interpret untagged data packets, you specify the value U. Apply the settings temporarily.
+To do this, click the 🗸 button.
+Open the Switching > VLAN > Port dialog.
+In the Port-VLAN ID column, specify the related VLAN: 2 or 3 Because end devices usually interpret untagged data packets, in the Acceptable packet types column, you specify the value admitAll for ports connected to an end device.
+Apply the settings temporarily.
+To do this, click the button.